Micheline Dumon

 Micheline Aline Dumon (20 May 1921 – 16 November 2017), (code names Lily and Michou), was a member of the Belgian Resistance during World War II with the Comet Line (Réseau Comète).
 Her surname often appears misspelled as "Dumont" in historical sources.
 She was awarded the British George Medal and United States Medal of Freedom for helping allied airmen shot down over Belgium and France evade capture and imprisonment by Nazi Germany.
 As a member of the Comet Line, founded by Andrée de Jongh, she aided in the escape of more than 250 allied airmen.
 She guided downed airmen from Belgium and France to the border of neutral Spain from where they could be repatriated to Great Britain.

-Dumon, despite her youth, was one of the Comet Lines most experienced and longest-serving members.
+Dumon, despite her youth, was one of the Comet Line's most experienced and longest-serving members.
 In 1944, she unmasked a German infiltrator, Jacques Desoubrie, who had been responsible for the arrests of many Comet Line members.
-Known to the Gestapo, she fled to England and remained there until the end of the war.
+She became known to the Gestapo and fled to England, where she remained until the end of the war.

 The Comet Line

-Dumon was in nursing school in August 1942 when her father Eugene, mother Marie (code name "Francoise"), and older sister Andrée (code name "Nadine") were arrested by German security forces and imprisoned.
+Dumon was in nursing school in August 1942 when her father Eugene, mother Marie (code name "Francoise"), and younger sister Andrée (code name "Nadine") were arrested by German security forces and imprisoned.
 "Nadine" was an important member of the Comet Line, being the principal courier between Brussels and Paris.
 Her father would die in prison; her mother was released in 1943; and her sister survived the war in Mauthausen and Ravensbrück concentration camps.

 "Lily" Dumon took over for her family members in the Comet Line, helping Allied airmen shot down over Belgium elude capture and escape Nazi-occupied Europe to neutral Spain from where they could be evacuated to Great Britain.
 Initially, she was in charge of safe houses where downed airmen were kept, nursed wounded airmen, helped prepare false identification cards, and connected airmen with escorts who would accompany them from Brussels to Spain, a roundabout distance of 1500 km via train, bicycle, and foot.
 After nearly being captured by the Germans, she went underground, living in safe houses and with other members of the Comet Line.
 She had a false identification card which said she was 16 years old and a student.
 Being "pert" and "tiny" she appeared that age.
 According to one airman, she looked to be 12 or 13 years old.
 She emphasized her youth by dressing like a teenager, young students not being as suspicious to the Germans as older women.
 She spoke some English which made her suitable for interacting with Allied airman who only rarely spoke French.